23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

-There are certain items that have an intrinsically low cost-per-wear — like, say, your favorite pair of workout sneakers, or the tote bag you never leave home without.
-But jewelry isn’t too far down the list: Save for a few special occasions, most people wear the same necklaces, bracelets, or earrings day in and day out, making it easier to stomach a high price tag.
+There are certain items that have an intrinsically low cost per wear — like, say, your favorite pair of workout sneakers, or the tote bag you never leave home without.
+But jewelry isn’t too far down the list: Save for a few special occasions, most people wear the same necklaces, bracelets or earrings day in and day out, making it easier to stomach a high price tag.

 “I tend to splurge on items I know I’ll get my money’s worth for,” says Alyssa Coscarelli, a brand consultant and fashion influencer.
 “And sometimes, if I can easily picture in my head three or four ways to style an investment piece or multiple situations where I know I’d wear it, I can justify it that much more.”

 When stylist Cassandra Dittmer is considering splurging on a piece of jewelry, a brand’s footprint is just as important as the actual item itself.
-“I can assure you that an expensive price tag and a brand name may not always be worth the investment, says Dittmer, who focuses on sustainability.
-“I look for investment pieces that compliment and enhance my current wardrobe, but I also carefully consider brand ethos and production practices before splurging on an item.”
+“I can assure you that an expensive price tag and a brand name may not always be worth the investment,” says Dittmer, who focuses on sustainability.
+“I look for investment pieces that complement and enhance my current wardrobe, but I also carefully consider brand ethos and production practices before splurging on an item.”

 “For me, a splurge-worthy item comes down to its wearability,” says Cortne Bonilla, an editor at The Cut.
 “I always ask myself: Can I wear this with a few different silhouettes?
 Can I transition this from season to season?
-If the answer is ‘yes’ then I know it’s a smart purchase.”
+If the answer is ‘yes,’ then I know it’s a smart purchase.”

-Jewelry is one of the most personal items a person wears — which often means it can be the most expensive, too.
+Jewelry is one of the most personal items a person wears — which often means it can be the most expensive too.
 Ahead, 23 of the best necklaces, earrings, rings and bracelets that editors, influencers and stylists say are well worth their hefty price tag.

 Laura Lombardi Box Chain Necklace ($85; farfetch.com)